One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Introduction

 \section{Introduction}

-Topological superconductors are a central focus of condensed matter research~\cite{kitaev01,kitaev03,nayak08,stern13,lahtinen17,beenakker15,guo16,sato17,sharma22}, with models such as the Kitaev chain~\cite{kitaev01} guiding the pursuit of experimentally realizable non-trivial superconducting phases~\cite{dvir23}.
-Of particular interest are Majorana zero modes (MZM), topologically protected zero-energy modes localized at the ends of a superconducting chain~\cite{kitaev01, beenakker15,guo16, chiu16,sato17}, which are promising candidates for fault-tolerant qubits \cite{sarma06,nayak08}.
+Topological materials are a central focus of condensed matter research~\cite{kitaev01,kitaev03,sarma06,nayak08,stern13,lahtinen17,beenakker15,guo16,sato17,sharma22}, with models such as the Kitaev chain~\cite{kitaev01} guiding the pursuit of experimentally realizable nontrivial superconducting phases~\cite{dvir23}.
 This prospect has driven extensive theoretical~\cite{kitaev03,nayak08,stern13,lahtinen17,laubscher24} and experimental efforts on systems such as nanowires~\cite{mourik12,das12,deng16} and magnetic atom chains~\cite{nadj14,ruby15,awlak16} that are primarily investigated through scanning tunneling microscopy~\cite{nadj14,ruby15,awlak16,jack21}.
+However, implementing and tuning such platforms can be challenging \cite{chen11,fidkowski11,senthil15,lutchyn18}, motivating complementary approaches that capture topological band structure and boundary phenomena in simpler settings.
+Topolectric circuits provide such a route by mapping tight-binding models onto networks of linear circuit elements \cite{lee18,imhof18,ezawa18,hofmann19,ezawa19,liu20,yang20,helbig20,ezawa20,wu20,dong21,haydar23,haydar25,tang25}, enabling direct experimental access to topological signatures through electrical response measurements \cite{lee18}.